ForModLabUHel/forClimate/README_mottiprebas.md

 >The mottiprebas.py script must be executed in *forClimate* directory.
 It will use weather and climate scenario
 >databases installed in *forClimate* project.

+The option *-y 20* is the simulation time.
+The last growth step is from 15 to 20, i.e the growth step is 5 years (default value for the *-i* option).
+The main directory for results *MottiPrebasSimulations* (the *-m* option) and a subdirectory for each Motti initialization file.

+The Motti initialization files are given with the *-d* option and multiple files can be matched with regular expression.

 >[!NOTE]
->All directories and files for the simulation results will be created programatically.
->The Motti initialization files (in the command line example matching the regular expression *prebasTest\*.txt*)
->must exist to be able to produce the first *Stand.txt* and *ModelTrees.txt* files for Prebas.
 >Currently each initialization file can have one site only.

-The option *-y 20* is the simulation time.
-The last growth step is from 15 to 20, i.e the growth step is 5 years (default value for the *-i* option).

-The main directory for results *MottiPrebasSimulations* (the *-m* option) will be created and for each simulation there will be a subdirectory based on the Motti initialization file name.
+Results for Motti stand data (the option *-s*), Motti model trees (the option *-t*) and Prebas coefficients (the option *-c*) will appear in their respective directories and named using simulation steps.
+For example *prebascieff/PrebasCoeff_5-10.txt* contains coefficients for Motti for the simulation step 5 to 10.
+Directory hierarchies for the simulation results will be created programatically.

 The option *-r 2* defines region in Finland (7 in total) and the option *-w 1* selects the climate scenario (4 in total).
 The *-e 2025* option is the start year in the climate scenario data base